lightstep/otel-launcher-python/RELEASING.md

 # Releasing

-Once all the changes for a release have been merged to master, ensure the following:
+Once all the changes for a release have been merged to main, ensure the following:

 - [ ] version has been updated in `src/opentelemetry/launcher/version.py`
 - [ ] tests are passing